darshan-22/project2/readme.md

 # Project2
-This project was created internally from the local computer
+This project was created internally from the local computer.